VBAndCs/Vazor-DotNetCore2/README.md

 #Vazor NuGet:
 Use this command line in Pachage Manager:
 ```
-Install-Package Vazor -Version 1.7.0
+Install-Package Vazor -Version 1.8.3
 ```

-Note that you need alos to install ZML NuGet:
+Note that you need also to install ZML NuGet:
 ```
 Install-Package ZML.1.0 -Version 1.1.2
 ```

 # Project and Item Templates:
+Note that these templates need to be updated to use latest vazor version.
 Download this file:

 https://github.com/VBAndCs/Vazor/blob/master/VazorTemplateSetup.zip?raw=true